How Peach Helps Lenders Comply with Regulation F

 Solution 2: Safe Harbor Procedures for Text Messages and Emails

-Peach makes it easy for organizations to take advantage of Reg.
-F’s new safe harbor protections for text messages and emails if they choose.
+Peach makes it easy for organizations to take advantage of Regulation F’s new safe harbor protections for text messages and emails if they choose.

 - For text messages, Peach’s Compliance Guard modules have been updated to obtain re-consent from consumers and to provide scanning of the Federal Communications Commission’s Reassigned Numbers Database to confirm that phone numbers have not been reassigned.
 As with other automated rules, Compliance Guard would recommend blocking any non-compliant text messages.